 He should be able to have one look and spot multiple solutions for each problem.

-The thinking behind it is that instead of adding multiple steps to your design you add multiple ways to complete and objective.
+The thinking behind it is that instead of adding multiple steps to your design, you add various ways to complete an objective.

-Acting with intentionality, in an environment that is built on consistent rules always leads to satisfactory results.
-The reason for this is wish fulfillment.
+Acting with intentionality in an environment that is built on consistent rules always leads to satisfactory results.
+The reason for this is wish fulfilment.
 Players play the game and make their ideas come true.

-This leads to player empowerment, making them stick around for longer in an effort to enhance their strategies in trying to game the system.
+The target is player empowerment, making them stick around for longer to enhance their strategies to game the system.

-If the results are favorable the choices become meaningful.
+If the results are favourable, the choices become meaningful.